mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrate-v1.rst

    The output table has 1 row(s)
    Parameters from the table, Difc1: 18404.35, Zero1: -8.77
    Output GSAS iparam file was written?
 True
-   Size of the GSAS iparam file in bytes: 2870
+   Number of lines of the GSAS iparam file: 35